probmods/dippl/lectures/WebPPL.md

 ## A subset of Javascirpt

 Following the notation from the [Mozilla Parser API](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API) our language consists of the subset of javascript given by:
-Program, BlockStatement, ExpressionStatement, ReturnStatement, EmptyStatement, VariableDeclaration, Identifier, Literal, FunctionExpression, CallExpression, ConditionalExpression, ArrayExpression, MemberExpression.
+Program, BlockStatement, ExpressionStatement, ReturnStatement, EmptyStatement, VariableDeclaration, Identifier, Literal, FunctionExpression, CallExpression, ConditionalExpression, ArrayExpression, MemberExpression, BinaryExpression, UnaryExpression.

 Note in particular that there are no AssignmentExpressions or looping constructs.
-This is because a purely functional language is much easier to transform into Continuation Passing Style (CPS), which we will use to implement coroutines for inference algorithms.
+This is because a purely functional language is much easier to transform into Continuation Passing Style (CPS), which we will use to implement inference algorithms (via coroutines).

 Because we allow recursive and higher-order functions this subset is still universal, and is pretty easy to use (especially once you get use to thinking in a functional style!).